 Trainers aren’t supposed to have favorites, but you were my favorite.
 I loved Charmander and Pidgey and Nidoran to death too, of course, but I’d really wanted a Butterfree since I was a kid, and you were everything I’d dreamed of.
 Your enthusiasm was infectious, sheer giddiness radiating from you whenever you took flight, as if the week you’d spent as a Metapod had given you a permanent, unyielding appreciation for the novelty of flying.
 You’d cheer up the team when we were exhausted after a long day, always just brimming with energy.
 You had a knack for figuring out everyone’s soft spots: that Charmander liked snuggling, that Pidgey always felt better after an aerial chase, that Nidoran just needed space and someone to listen to him vent (or, at least, that’s what I assume he was mumbling at you when you’d go tilt your head and titter at him after a particularly bad loss).
 That all I needed when I was having a tough time was reassurance that you guys still loved me, and when you plomped down on my head with an affectionate little chitter, everything seemed okay again.

 And in battle, when the others were struggling, I could always count on you.
 Your powder moves were indispensable for powerful foes.
-For those couple months of my journey, you were my strongest Pokémon by far, the pinnacle of my team.
+After you evolved, you were my strongest Pokémon by far, the pinnacle of my team.
 I don’t think I could ever explain just how proud I was every time I sent you out of your Pokéball and heard your defiant battle cry; every time a far larger Pokémon’s eyelids drooped as it breathed in your Sleep Powder and slumped helplessly on the ground; every time an opponent admitted defeat and you landed triumphantly on my head, giving me that cute little snuggle of yours.
 I earnestly felt like you were invincible.
 I imagined you putting Lance’s dragons to sleep, me carrying you on my head into the Hall of Fame to be crowned champions.
 I imagined it would be you and me on the covers of the newspapers, me grinning at the camera while you nibbled on my ear.

 But then… you started losing.
 Just the occasional battle, at first.
 It hit me pretty hard when you were smacked into the ground by that hiker’s Onix and didn’t rise up again – the same Pokémon you had so handily defeated in Brock’s gym – but I knew you were at a severe type disadvantage, so all things considered it wasn’t that strange.
 But then it started happening more and more often.
 My other Pokémon evolved, not only catching up with you but overtaking you, and so did the Pokémon possessed by the other trainers I encountered.
 It started to dawn on me, slowly, that you were frail and not very fast.
 I tried buying carbos, offering them to everyone, but even then, more and more of the Pokémon we faced would land a heavy blow before you even got the chance to launch a Sleep Powder.
 Eventually, with a pit in my stomach, I gave in to my nagging suspicion that you were underperforming compared to the rest of my team and decided, silently, to start keeping track.